 In a post Blake’s 7 world however the reverse was certainly not true.
 It wasn’t even just that 90s series killed main characters.
 They would often do it suddenly, without warning.
 Fan favourites wouldn’t die in some big glorious battle.
 It would just be a sudden horrible accident, like Warren shooting Tara as he ran off, or Wash getting impaled, etc.

-Of course this has only increased to the point where now shows like The Walking Dead, and Game of Thrones regularly kill main characters off.
+This has only increased to the point where now shows like The Walking Dead, and Game of Thrones regularly kill main characters off.
 Still its important to mention that it was during the 90’s that this darker and bolder style really came into fashion.

 15/ Downer Endings